cjohnsbrown/Hypersonic/README.md

 #Hypersonic

-A client for the [Subsonic](http://subsonic.org) streaming application, using GTK+3.
+A client for the [Subsonic](http://subsonic.org) streaming application, using vala and GTK+3.

 ![Screenshot](http://i.imgur.com/Hp2BoiZ.png)